aidan-yip/apple_survey/README.md

 # Important

 No back end.
-Form does not submit.
-This is for showcasing front end design purposes only.
+Form submits through Netlify.
+This is mainly for showcasing front end design purposes.

 # Trademarks